Timothy Cullen

 Timothy Francis Cullen (February 25, 1944 – December 23, 2024) was an American Democratic politician from Janesville, Wisconsin.
-He was the majority leader of the Wisconsin Senate from 1982 to 1987; he served a total of 16 years in the state Senate, representing Wisconsin's 15th Senate district from 1975 to 1987, then again from 2011 to 2015.
-He also served two years as secretary of the Wisconsin Department of Health and Social Services (1987-1988) in the administration of Republican governor Tommy Thompson.
+He was the Democratic majority leader of the Wisconsin Senate from 1982 to 1987, then served two years as secretary of the Wisconsin Department of Health and Social Services (1987-1988) in the administration of Republican governor Tommy Thompson.
+Cullen returned to the state Senate from 2011 to 2015, ultimately serving a total of 16 years representing Wisconsin's 15th Senate district.

 After leaving public office, Cullen was chair of Common Cause Wisconsin, a nonpartisan good government advocacy organization, from 2016 to 2022.
-Earlier in his career, he served on the Janesville City Council and the board of the Janesville Public School District.
+Earlier in his career, he served on the Janesville City Council and the board of the Janesville Public School District, and served as a district liaison on the staff of U.S. representative Les Aspin (WI-01).

 Early life and education

 Tim Cullen was born, raised, and lived most of his life in Janesville, Wisconsin.
 He graduated from Janesville High School in 1962, and went on to attend the nearby University of Wisconsin–Whitewater (then known as Wisconsin State University–Whitewater), where he earned his bachelor's degree in 1966, majoring in political science.
 Cullen initially planned to pursue graduate school at the University of Kentucky, then briefly attended Northern Illinois University, but he ultimately returned to Janesville and began working as an agent for the Mutual Benefit Life Insurance Company in 1968.